tTrmc/dotz/CONTRIBUTING.md

-# Contributing to loom
+# Contributing to dotz

-Thank you for your interest in contributing to loom!
+Thank you for your interest in contributing to dotz!
 I welcome all pull requests, bug reports, and feature suggestions.

 ## Table of Contents